isomerpages/moe-khengchengsch/_about-us/Contact Us.md

 Bus Stop 1: 235 <br>
 Bus Stop 2 & 3: 56, 73, 88, 105, 157, 159, 163, 231 <br>
 Nearest MRT Station: Braddell

+<b>Parking in School</b>

+As announced by MOE earlier, we will be implementing a season parking scheme from 1 August 2018.
+As there are limited parking spaces in school, only staff and service providers who are season parking holders will be allowed to park in school.
+Parents who need to visit the school during school hours can park at nearby public car parks.

+Subject to the weather conditions and availability of car park lots, we do allow parents/guardians to drive into the school to pick up our students at the following timings:

+*   Monday to Thursday: 2.30pm to 6.00 pm
+*   Friday: 3.30pm to 6.00pm